Showing posts with label Bollywood. Show all posts

 *** Original source

-Wednesday, August 11, 2021
+Monday, August 11, 2025

-Movie: Bollywood Films That Address September 11th
+Movie: Three (3) Bollywood Films That Address September 11th

 Do you like Bollywood movies?
 Bollywood is a name inspired by the word “Hollywood”, the word that is synonymous with American cinema, films, and movies.
 It merges “Bombay” and “Hollywood” and is used to refer to Hindi or Indian cinema.
 I enjoy watching Bollywood movies.
 The music and dancing are always great.
 The comedies can be very funny.
 The science-fiction flicks are kind of quirky.
 But the drama films?
 Oh, the drama!!!
 Full of life’s complexities.
 Mixed marriages: not so much interracial, but interfaith, i.e. two different religions.
 Main characters always faced with choosing sides: loyalty to family versus allegiance to country, or on a broader scale, to the world we live in.
 Having to answer life’s difficult questions: